 The fresh florals are a DIY arrangement that I would usually gift to my Mother or Mother in Law.
 (Since we are in lockdown this year I am gifting them to myself lol!)
 I love using florals as a gift because they can do double duty as a centerpiece first!

-If you want the best tips ever on how to arrange flowers in an effortless, natural, Pinterest-worthy way like this you have to check out the full blog post coming soon!
-There is a full video tutorial on Instagram that you can find HERE with my friend Anita from Florals by Anita and it has mind-blowing tips!
+If you want the best tips ever on how to arrange flowers in an effortless, natural, Pinterest-worthy way like this you have to check out the full video tutorial on Instagram with my friend Anita from Florals by Anita.
+It has mind-blowing tips!
 I’ve definitely upped my floral game after learning from Anita!

 I hope you’ve enjoyed these simple tips on how to set a minimal & sustainable Mother’s Day tablescape.
 You can set a pretty and Mother’s Day tablescape easily and without breaking the bank!
 You may also enjoy: